Thrift furniture makeovers are my LOVE language! It can be hard to find the perfect piece when you’re on a budget, but

 Using Gilding Wax On Thrift Furniture Makeovers

-Gilding wax can be applied in many ways, but when I want a subtle blended look, I use my makeup brush to apply the gilding wax.
+I wanted a subtle blended look, so I used my makeup brush to apply the gilding wax.
 Ha!
 It worked.
-I’m sure there are other brushes that work too, but use whatcha got, right?
+I’m sure other brushes would have worked too, but use whatcha got, right?
 I load up my brush and offload it on a paper plate.
 In a circular motion, I add to the areas that need a little flare.
 The handles and the corners of the drawers are where my vision leads me.

 What Is Dixie Dirt?

-Isn’t that AMAZING?!
+Isn’t that AMAZING what paint can do?!
 Sorry no pics of this application, but it’s super simple.
-I used a chip brush and simply dusted over all the areas where I had added wax too.
+I used a chip brush and dusted over all the areas where I had added wax too.
 The dirt/dust sticks to the wax and bonds when it’s dried.
 It’s perfect for adding years of dirt and age to a thrift store makeovers without it actually being dirty.

 Thanks for joining me for this makeover.
-I hope this has inspired you to keep your eyes open and your hands on the wheels while you search for your second hand, thrift furniture finds.
-G A R A G E S A L E !
-I have more thrift furniture makeovers to share with you.
-CLICK HERE to see a Farmhouse Style beauty with white wax!
+I hope this has inspired you to keep your eyes open and your hands on the wheels while you search for your second-hand, thrift furniture finds.
+G A R A G E S A L E!